Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/connection-problems.md

    Ensure you're not trying to connect to secure port without tls / https or vice versa.

-   For clickhouse-client - pay attention on host / port / secure flags.
+   For `clickhouse-client` - pay attention on host / port / secure flags.

-   Ensure the interface you're connecting to is the one which clickhouse listens (by default clickhouse listens only localhost).
+   Ensure the interface you're connecting to is the one which ClickHouse listens (by default ClickHouse listens only localhost).

-   Note: If you uncomment line `<listen_host>0.0.0.0</listen_host>` only - clickhouse will listen only ipv4 interfaces, while the localhost (used by clickhouse-client) may be resolved to ipv6 address.
-And clickhouse-client may be failing to connect.
+   Note: If you uncomment line `<listen_host>0.0.0.0</listen_host>` only - ClickHouse will listen only ipv4 interfaces, while the localhost (used by `clickhouse-client`) may be resolved to ipv6 address.
+And `clickhouse-client` may be failing to connect.

-   How to check which interfaces / ports do clickhouse listen?
+   How to check which interfaces / ports do ClickHouse listen?

    ```sh
    sudo lsof -i -P -n | grep LISTEN